dsinczak/java-fp-validation/README.md

 Additionally, the project is an attempt to show (and experiment with) functional programming approach (or being more
 critical: functional'ish).

+Main drivers:
+* Validator as a function
+* Get the most of declarative and functional programming (but without exaggeration)
+* Structure of validators should be easily composed
+* Easy declarative exception handling
+* Easy to test
+* Easy to use with [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) aggregates.
+Aggregates protects business logic invariants in many ways, one of them is incoming requests validation (specification is one of the patterns used).
+This library is in some ways reification of specification pattern.
+Allowing easy validation of commands send to aggregate.

 ## Overview
 The mechanism that I created has already been used by me in several commercial projects (sometimes in more, sometimes in less extensive form) and so far it worked quite well so I decided to create a publicly available version.